remind101/tugboat/README.md

    3. Exports your config vars as environment variables
    4. Runs ./script/deploy within the cloned repo

+## Why?

+The main goal is to make it easier to create tooling for deploying.
+For me, this means deploying from Hipchat.

 ## Setup

 1. Create a heroku app